Learning to solve Bayesian inverse problems: An amortized variational inference approach using Gaussian and Flow guides

 Inverse problems, i.e., estimating parameters of physical models from experimental data, are ubiquitous in science and engineering.
 The Bayesian formulation is the gold standard because it alleviates ill-posedness issues and quantifies epistemic uncertainty.
 Since analytical posteriors are not typically available, one resorts to Markov chain Monte Carlo sampling or approximate variational inference.
-However, inference need to be rerun from scratch for each new set of data.
+However, inference needs to be rerun from scratch for each new set of data.
 This drawback limits the applicability of the Bayesian formulation to real-time settings, e.g., health monitoring of engineered systems, and medical diagnosis.
 The objective of this paper is to develop a methodology that enables real-time inference by learning the Bayesian inverse map, i.e., the map from data to posteriors.
 Our approach is as follows.
-We represent the posterior distribution using a parameterization based on deep neural networks.
-Next, we learn the network parameters by amortized variational inference method which involves maximizing the expectation of evidence lower bound over all possible datasets compatible with the model.
-We demonstrate our approach by solving examples a set of benchmark problems from science and engineering.
-Our results show that the posterior estimates of our approach are in agreement with the corresponding ground truth obtained by Markov chain Monte Carlo.
-Once trained, our approach provides the posterior parameters of observation just at the cost of a forward pass of the neural network.